swyddfa/esbonio/docs/lsp/howto/configure-the-sphinx-build-cmd.rst

    │   └── conf.py
    └── pyproject.toml

-Then your :esbonio:conf:`esbonio.sphinx.buildCommand` might look something like
+Then your :esbonio:conf:`esbonio.sphinx.buildArguments` might look something like

 .. code-block:: toml

    [tool.esbonio.sphinx]
-   buildCommand = ["sphinx-build", "-M", "html", "docs", "${defaultBuildDir}"]
+   buildArguments = ["sphinx-build", "-M", "html", "docs", "${defaultBuildDir}"]

 If you set the build command using the settings in your editor, the "current directory" will be set to root of your workspace